elastic/crawler/docs/ELASTICSEARCH.md

 # Ingesting Data into Elasticsearch

+> [!NOTE]
+> Looking to get started quickly?
+Check out the hands-on [Quickstart](../README.md#quickstart) guide for a step-by-step walkthrough of crawling into Elasticsearch.

 ## Prerequisites

 - **Elasticsearch**: A running instance of Elasticsearch is required to index documents.

 If an Elasticsearch instance is not yet available, you can sign up for an [Elastic Cloud free trial](https://www.elastic.co/cloud/cloud-trial-overview) or check out the [quickstart guide for Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/master/quickstart.html).